Do you have questions about our tours? Here are the tour questions travelers frequently ask:

-Comfortable transportation in brand new Ford Transit vans or Mercedes Sprinter vans.
+Comfortable transportation in a Ford Transit van (2020 model or newer).
 Most of our vehicles are built for 15 people – we only open ten seats per trip to leave plenty of space.

-Plenty of readily available snacks, water, La Croix sparkling water, and more throughout the day.
+Plenty of readily available snacks, water, sparkling beverages, coconut water and more throughout the day.

-We provide any gear needed (like snowshoes for Mt.
-Rainier in the winter).
+We provide any gear needed (trekking poles, or snowshoes for the winter).